globaltravelreport/global-travel-report/content/articles/1-explore-manila-with-direct-flights-from-doha-a-guide-for-a.md

 ---
 title: 'Explore Manila with Direct Flights from Doha: A Guide for Aussies'
-summary: >-
+summary: "

-  Australia's wanderlust community is buzzing with excitement as Philippine Airlines, in a codeshare agreement with Qatar Airways, now offers nonstop f...
+  Australia's wanderlust community is buzzing with excitement as Philippine Airlines, in a codeshare agreement with Qatar Airways, now offers nonstop f..."
 date: '2025-04-11T20:32:45.827Z'
 country: Philippines
 type: Experience